Should corporate directors be banned?

 • if the corporate director is a UK registered company or not; and

-• if a non UK registered company the legal form and governing law.
+• if not a UK registered company the legal form and governing law (to demonstrate that the entity has legal personality); and

 • To ring fence the liabilities of being a director to the company acting as corporate director rather than the individual.
 In the Holland v Revenue and Customs & Another (2010) UKSC 51 case the Supreme Court held that the directors of a corporate director were not liable to the underlying company for the actions of that corporate director provided the directors of the corporate director had acted correctly in relation to the corporate director’s actions.